 How to take this update into use

 This functionality is enabled automatically for new customers.
 For existing customers already using our Gift Aid functionality, these upgrades need to be enabled from the setup page.
 Before you do, please contact our firstname.lastname@example.org and we’ll assist you with this transition.
-If you want to know more about Gift Aid please start reading this article.

 Guided Matching is key new functionality which enables you to improve the matching percentage in your bank statement reconciliation process, thereby reducing the time and manual actions needed to process a bank statement.
 The new Guided Matching contains the following features:

 - Intuitive setup to implement your own business rules for automatically processing and match transaction records from your bank statement file to installments

 - Guided manual review experience when user input is required to reduce time spent per transaction and to reduce human errors

 - Ability to define a rule set per target